 “O-Of course!
 How does 10 silvers sound?”
 The robed person responded with surprise.

 10 Silvers, huh?
 From my understanding, most of the common magic tools were in the single-digit silver range, so this would be on the high end.
-Seems like cost was another factor in the merchant’s rejection.
+It seemed like cost was another factor in the merchant’s rejection.
 While it would cost me a fair chunk of my current savings, I had hardly spent any up to this point.
 Eryn had been supplying the knives and travel necessities, and I didn’t have the urge to get myself armor.
 In fact, the chef outfit that I was wearing had quite a bit of Def, so I had no reason to buy something that would weigh me down.

 “Sure.”
 My curiosity won out.